 Products for Surface Roughness

-NanoCam Sq systems measure surface roughness on coated and uncoated precision surfaces to ensure the quality of polishing processes.
+NanoCam HD systems measure surface roughness on coated and uncoated precision surfaces to ensure the quality of polishing processes.

 4D InSpec provides non-contact measurement of surface features and defects, on the factory floor, in machine shops and in field service applications.

 Get a free consultation.
 4D Technology’s mechanical, optical, electrical and software engineering teams are standing by to evaluate what it would take to meet your application’s requirements.